okdas/pocket-vanitygen/README.md

 As pocket network addresses are hex addresses, you can only look for hex characters (numbers + abcdef).

+It is recommended to not look for more than 5 characters per each pattern as it will take a long time to find a match.

 ## Installation

 1. [Install golang](https://go.dev/dl/)